 Chewy Molasses Cookies Just Like Grandma Made

-These chewy molasses cookies contain just the right amount of ginger, cloves, and cinnamon to bring out nostalgic memories of the holidays.
-These are easy to make and can be spiced up with cinnamon imperials for a more festive look.
+These chewy molasses cookies contain just enough ginger, cloves, and cinnamon to bring out nostalgic memories of the holidays.
+These are easy to make and can be spiced with cinnamon imperials for a more festive look.
+This is truly one of my favorite cookie recipes.
+It gives me chills just thinking about having these to munch on.
+You’ll love the flavor and the texture.

 Chewy Molasses Cookies Just Like Grandma Made